Last Updated on

 To learn more about how many species of birds there are in the world, read on.
 This article looks at how many species there are, how many individual birds there are, and how many are extinct or endangered.
 Scroll down for more.

 According to experts at Princeton University, there is an estimated 9,700 bird species in the world, though there remains some debate about whether this number is correct.
 According to BirdLife.org, there are nearly 11,000 species worldwide.

 Although the specifics about how many bird species there are in the world differs, nearly all estimates hover around the 10,000 species ballpark.
 So, it’s safe to say that there are around 10,000 bird species around the entire globe.

 10,000 is only the estimate for bird species.
 That does not tell us how many individual birds there are on the planet.
-According to National Geographic, there is anywhere between 50 billion and 430 billion individual birds on the Earth in 2021.
+According to National Geographic’s most recent data in 2021, there is anywhere between 50 billion and 430 billion individual birds on the Earth.

 Based on these numbers, there is a 380 billion bird gap in the estimated range, which is obviously less than exact.
 Even though these imprecise results can be bit annoying, it makes sense why experts can’t give a more exact answer.